Quafadas/dedav4s/README.md

     viz.vega.plots.BarChart()

 Which would use the default data.
 Remember... the spec is just a JSON object.
-The case class accepts a list of modifiers to the spec.
+The case class accepts a list of modifiers to a "base" spec - in this case the vega bar chart example.

 ## Assuming you have the "viz.PlotTargets.desktopBrowser" target in scope.